Dennis960/Haskell-Project/README.md

 - Add new key events in src/KeyEvents.hs.
 Currently contains the key events for moving the player and fast forwarding the story-telling.

+### Typer

+- Used for printing out text to the console at the specified typing speed.

 ### StringReplace

 - Contains a helper function for replacing substrings.
 Used for replacing `$SECRET` and `$HINT` in the story.